 Tzintzun Aguilar-Izzo (elle | their)

 In recent years, Tzintzuni has collaborated with their art and life partner, Blake Lavia.
-As part of the collective Talking Wings, they are currently working with communities across the Kaniatarowanneneh (St. Lawrence River) Watershed to create a Bill of Rights and Responsibilities for the regions waterways.
+As part of the collective Talking Wings, they are currently working with communities across Kaniatarowanneneh (St. Lawrence River) Watershed to create a Bill of Rights and Responsibilities for the regions waterways.

 As part of Talking Wings, they have organized two environmental conferences in the Kaniatarowanneneh Watershed: The North Country Rights of Nature Symposium and North Country Art, Land and Environment Summit.
 During these events, community members from across the region came together to discuss sustainable and regenerative solutions for the climate crises.